ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

  SUCH MULTIPLE DWELLING.
-  5. The supervising agency may [charge] REQUIRE THE PAYMENT OF CHARGES BY the owner of such existing multiple  dwelling  [reasonable  fees]  IN CONSIDERATION  for  THE  financing, regulation, supervision and audit OF SUCH LOAN.
-Such [fees] CHARGES shall be [kept by the municipality in  a
+  5. The supervising agency may [charge] REQUIRE THE PAYMENT OF CHARGES BY the owner of such existing multiple  dwelling  [reasonable  fees]  IN
- S. 2985--A  12
+ S. 2985--B  12

- separate  fund  to be known as the article VIII-A housing rehabilitation fund and shall be used to help meet the expenses of the municipality  in administering and carrying out the provisions of this article] PAID INTO THE TREASURY OF THE MUNICIPALITY REQUIRING THE CHARGES AND SHALL BE PAID AND DEPOSITED IN THE GENERAL FUND OF ANY SUCH MUNICIPALITY.
+ CONSIDERATION  for  THE  financing, regulation, supervision and audit OF SUCH LOAN.
+Such [fees] CHARGES shall be [kept by the municipality in  a separate  fund  to be known as the article VIII-A housing rehabilitation fund  and shall be used to help meet the expenses of the municipality in administering and carrying out the provisions of this article] PAID INTO THE TREASURY OF THE MUNICIPALITY REQUIRING THE CHARGES AND SHALL BE PAID AND DEPOSITED IN THE GENERAL FUND OF ANY SUCH MUNICIPALITY.
   § 18.
 Section 453 of the private housing  finance  law,  as  added  by chapter  924  of the laws of 1970, paragraphs (c) and (d) as amended and paragraph (e) of subdivision 1 as added by chapter 273 of  the  laws  of 1975, is amended to read as follows:
   §  453.
 Conditions precedent to making such loans.
 [1.]
 No such loan shall be made by a municipality to an  owner  of  an  existing  multiple dwelling  unless  the  owner of such multiple dwelling shall covenant in writing that so long as any part of such loan shall remain  unpaid  OR FOR  A PERIOD OF AT LEAST TEN YEARS FROM THE DATE OF THE LOAN, WHICHEVER IS LATER:
   [(a)] 1.
 Each dwelling unit in such multiple dwelling shall be  avail- able solely for occupancy by persons of low income;
   [(b)] 2.
 No person who lives in such multiple dwelling at the time the loan  is made shall be required to move because of the rehabilitation or improvement financed thereby, EXCEPT THAT A TEMPORARY RELOCATION MAY  BE REQUIRED IN CONNECTION WITH SUCH REHABILITATION OR IMPROVEMENT;
   [(c)] 3.
 All persons operating or managing such multiple dwelling will permit  the duly authorized officers, employees, agents or inspectors of the municipality to enter in or upon and inspect such multiple  dwelling at all reasonable hours; [and
   (d)]  4.
 The  municipality by such duly authorized representatives as aforesaid shall have full power to investigate into and order the  owner of  such multiple dwelling to furnish such reports and information as it may require concerning such rehabilitation or improvement and shall have full power to audit the  books  of  said  owner  with  respect  to  such matters; and
   [(e)]  5.
 The  owner will submit to the supervising agency annually a statement of the income and expenses of such multiple dwelling, in  such form as shall be approved by such agency.
   [2.
 No  such  loan  shall be made by a municipality unless such owner executed an affidavit that he was unable to obtain  financing  for  such rehabilitation  or  improvement  because of the neighborhood, the age of the building, or other factors indicating an inability  of  the  private sector unaided to cause such rehabilitation or improvement to be made.]
   §  19.
 The  article  heading  of  article  8-B of the private housing finance law, as added by chapter 786 of the laws of 1987, is amended  to read as follows:
   LOANS TO [OWNER-OCCUPANTS] OWNERS OF ONE TO FOUR UNIT PRIVATE AND MULTIPLE DWELLINGS
   §  20.
 Section  470 of the private housing finance law, as amended by chapter 200 of the laws of 1997, is amended to read as follows:
   § 470.
 Policy and purposes of article.
 It is hereby declared and found that there exists in municipalities within  the  state  substandard  and unsanitary  areas and neighborhoods containing deteriorated [owner-occu- pied] one to four unit private and  multiple  dwellings,  and  that  the rehabilitation  OR  PRESERVATION of such dwellings is necessary in order to aid in the prevention and elimination of slums  and  blight  in  such areas and  neighborhoods.
-  It further is found that there exists in such municipalities  a  seri- ously  inadequate  supply  of  safe and sanitary [owner-occupied] one to four unit private and multiple dwellings, particularly  for  persons  of
- S. 2985--A  13
+ S. 2985--B  13

- low and moderate income, that existing non-compliance with local housing codes  and with the multiple dwelling law and the multiple residence law threatens to decrease such supply, and that the rehabilitation,  PRESER- VATION  and  improvement  of  such dwellings is necessary to arrest such conditions of deterioration.
+  It  further  is found that there exists in such municipalities a seri- ously inadequate supply of safe and  sanitary  [owner-occupied]  one  to four  unit  private  and multiple dwellings, particularly for persons of low and moderate income, that existing non-compliance with local housing codes  and with the multiple dwelling law and the multiple residence law threatens to decrease such supply, and that the rehabilitation,  PRESER- VATION  and  improvement  of  such dwellings is necessary to arrest such conditions of deterioration.
-  IT FURTHER IS FOUND THAT THERE EXISTS IN SUCH MUNICIPALITIES  A  SERI- OUSLY  INADEQUATE  SUPPLY OF DWELLING UNITS, PARTICULARLY FOR PERSONS OF LOW AND MODERATE INCOME, AND THAT THERE ARE MANY BASEMENTS  AND  CELLARS IN  ONE  TO  FOUR  UNIT  PRIVATE  AND  MULTIPLE  DWELLINGS THAT COULD BE CONVERTED INTO LAWFUL DWELLING UNITS.
-  It further is found that the elimination of such conditions  by  reha- bilitation  or other improvements IN ONE TO FOUR UNIT PRIVATE AND MULTI- PLE DWELLINGS, AND THE CONVERSION OF BASEMENTS AND CELLARS  IN  EXISTING ONE  TO  FOUR  UNIT  PRIVATE AND MULTIPLE DWELLINGS INTO LAWFUL DWELLING UNITS, cannot be readily provided without public aid in the form of  low interest  loans  OR  GRANTS to [low and moderate income owner-occupants] OWNERS of such one to four unit dwellings.
+  It further is found that the elimination of such conditions  by  reha- bilitation  or other improvements IN ONE TO FOUR UNIT PRIVATE AND MULTI- PLE DWELLINGS cannot be readily provided without public aid in the  form of  low interest loans OR GRANTS to [low and moderate income owner-occu- pants] OWNERS of such one to four unit dwellings.
-  The rehabilitation, PRESERVATION or other  [improvements]  IMPROVEMENT of  such  PRIVATE  AND MULTIPLE dwellings [owned and occupied by low and moderate income persons or families,] AND THE  CONVERSION  OF  BASEMENTS AND  CELLARS IN SUCH PRIVATE AND MULTIPLE DWELLINGS INTO LAWFUL DWELLING UNITS is hereby declared a public purpose and a  municipal  purpose  for which public monies may be loaned OR GRANTED.
+  The rehabilitation, PRESERVATION or other  [improvements]  IMPROVEMENT of  such  PRIVATE  AND MULTIPLE dwellings [owned and occupied by low and moderate income persons  or  families,]  is  hereby  declared  a  public purpose and a municipal purpose for which public monies may be loaned OR GRANTED.
-  In  order,  further, to promote the preservation and rehabilitation of such dwellings AND THE CONVERSION  OF  BASEMENTS  AND  CELLARS  IN  SUCH DWELLINGS  INTO  LAWFUL DWELLING UNITS, it is hereby declared that addi- tional provisions should be made to provide public monies  for  interest reduction subsidies for private loans made by private investors for such rehabilitation.
+  In  order,  further, to promote the preservation and rehabilitation of such dwellings, it is hereby declared that additional provisions  should be  made  to  provide public monies for interest reduction subsidies for private loans made by private investors for such rehabilitation.
   The necessity in the public interest for the provisions of this  arti- cle is hereby declared as a matter of legislative determination.
   §  21.
-Section 471 of the private housing finance law,  as  amended  by chapter 200 of the laws of 1997, is amended to read as follows:
+Subdivisions  8  and  9  of section 471 of the private housing
+ finance law, as amended by chapter 200 of the laws of 1997, are  amended to read as follows:
-  § 471.
-Definitions.
-1. "Agency" shall mean any agency or instrumental- ity  of  a municipality that is created by legislation and designated by the chief executive to act on behalf of the municipality with regard  to the provisions of this article.
-  1-A. "BASEMENT" SHALL HAVE THE SAME MEANING AS PROVIDED IN SUBDIVISION THIRTY-EIGHT OF SECTION FOUR OF THE MULTIPLE DWELLING LAW.
-  2. "Banking  organization" shall mean any corporation, association or organization organized under the banking laws of New York state  or  the United States which is authorized to transact business in this state.
-  2-A.  "CELLAR"  SHALL HAVE THE SAME MEANING AS PROVIDED IN SUBDIVISION THIRTY-SEVEN OF SECTION FOUR OF THE MULTIPLE DWELLING LAW.
-  3. "Existing multiple dwelling" shall mean any dwelling classified  as a  multiple dwelling pursuant to the multiple dwelling law or the multi- ple residence law and in existence on the date upon which an application for a loan pursuant to this article is received by the agency.
-  4. "Existing private dwelling" shall mean any dwelling classified as a private dwelling pursuant to the multiple dwelling law or  the  multiple residence law and in existence on the date upon which an application for a loan pursuant to this article is received by the agency.
-  5. "Federal  grant  funds"  shall  mean  any grants received from the federal government for community development activities or for the reha- bilitation or conservation of private or multiple dwellings.
- S. 2985--A  14

-  6. "Low and moderate income persons" shall mean persons  and  families who  cannot  afford  to improve their homes by relying upon the ordinary unaided operation of private enterprise.
-  7. "Municipality" shall mean any city, town or village.
   8. "Owner"  shall  mean  an individual or individuals, a partnership, [or] A CORPORATION OR OTHER ENTITY, INCLUDING  BUT  NOT  LIMITED  TO,  A TRUST,  a  joint  tenancy,  tenancy in common or tenancy by the entirety